cloudfoundry/php-buildpack/README.md

   - supports running in ["offline" mode] where binaries are bundled with the build pack
   - supports an extension mechanism that allows the build pack to provided additional functionality
   - allows for application developers to provide custom extensions
-  - support NewRelic through an extension
+  - support NewRelic & Codizy through an extension
-  - NewRelic support works for bound services or when manually specifying a license key
+  - Codizy & NewRelic support works for bound services or when manually enabling it
   - easy troubleshooting with the BP_DEBUG environment variable
   - all logging output is routed through stderr & stdout which is sent to loggregator